 |8000KM or more||1100 EUR per participant|

-Beneficiaries proceeding on Staff Mobility for Teaching should retain boarding cards which need to be submitted along with the Mobility Report.
-Kindly note that the individual support (subsistence allowance) will only cover up to one day prior to the start of your Teaching Staff mobility, up to one day after the end of your mobility period.
+Beneficiaries proceeding on Staff Mobility for training should retain boarding cards which need to be submitted along with the Mobility Report.
+Kindly note that the individual support (subsistence allowance) will only cover up to one day prior to the start of your Training Staff mobility and up to one day after the end of your mobility period.
 If travel takes place before or after the allowed margin of one day before and after the actual mobility period, the Individual Support will be eligible only from the first day of the mobility itself.

 Individual Support (subsistence)